newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/architect-license.md

 ### Application Requirements
 - A 2x2 passport photo in color taken within the last six months
-- Supporting documentation (like police records) if you answered ‘Yes” to any of the questions #6 through #15 in the application
+- Supporting documentation (like police records) if you answered "Yes” to any of the questions #6 through #15 in the application
 - College transcripts must be sent directly from the college(s) to the Board
 - Names and addresses of three architects who are personally acquainted with your professional abilities.
 - Pay any fees associated with the license